Maxitoth/MIPS/README.md

   <img src= "https://github.com/Maxitoth/MIPS/assets/105019914/caeb8154-20a1-4b13-8634-55c20d7abc23" width="300" heigth="250">
 </p>

-The Pipeline rappresentation showing all the instructions and stalls in every pipeline stage during the program execution (since the user ran the program with the -f command line argument, the forwarding technique has been applied):
+The Pipeline rappresentation showing all the instructions and stalls in every pipeline stage during the program execution (the numbers are the clock cycles).
+Since the user ran the program with the -f command line argument, the forwarding technique has been applied:

 <p align="center">
   <img src= "https://github.com/Maxitoth/MIPS/assets/105019914/551a484d-2b1b-4951-aa63-0eb5828d00a0" width="800" heigth="750">